 The unsettled condition of the factory continued for several years.
 Reports would surface in the Concord Enterprise of firms that were taking over or were looking at the factory, including The McLean Mfg.
 Co. of Boston (August 5, 1903), C. Brandt & Co. leather dressers (April 13, 1904), and several unnamed firms including an aluminum manufacturer (January 23, 1907).
 At some point, ice cream pails evidently were produced there.
 Finally, a viable business moved in, Moore and Burgess, (originally named the South Acton Webbing Company, later Moore and Cram), a producer of narrow woven fabrics in cotton and silk (Enterprise, January 22, 1908).
 It was so successful that it moved to new quarters in West Concord in 1916-17.
 The South Acton morocco factory eventually was torn down, and, according to Phalen, lumber, bricks and windows were taken by townspeople to incorporate into other buildings, spreading around the town a unique part of Acton’s history.

-The Assabet River Rail Trail is proposed to go past the factory site.
+The in-progress Assabet River Rail Trail is expected to go past the factory site.
 A portion of the Jones land abutting the mill pond has been preserved in the past few years and is known as the Caouette Simeone Farmland.